 With the e-commerce industry in India rising at a booming rate, more so with the invasion of highly-sophisticated gadgets and faster-than-light internet.
 However, still, the e-commerce industry in India lags far behind compared to the western countries.
-There are several challenges faced by e-commerce industry in India that come in the way of Indian online stores and merchants.
+There are several challenges faced by the e-commerce industry in India that come in the way of Indian online stores and merchants.

 Among factors that bother India online shoppers, safety and security of online money while transacting is the biggest concern.
-Apart from them are quality of products as the online shoppers can't really touch and feel the products they want to buy.
+Apart from them are the quality of products as the online shoppers can't really touch and feel the products they want to buy.

 Although the majority of e-commerce platforms in India have been hit by the challenges I am going to discuss below, there are a few like Snapdeal, Flipkart, Myntra, Yatra, and more have overcome these challenges and appear fairly victorious.

 6 Challenges Faced by E-commerce Industry in India